Trends Insights: How do Edfringe venues interact with their performers?

 Then, in typical Trends style, we worked the results into a couple of handy plots, fresh for your delectation…

 Here we have the main results — total tweets sent since July 1st by each of the major venues, categorised by their relation to each venue’s roster of acts.
-One of the main things we noticed is that Laughing Horse is conspicuously absent from the Twitter scene; the only one of our top venues to abstain entirely from the lure of the tweet.
-On the other hand, we’d say whoever is running the Stand’s Twitter account deserves a medal!
+We’d say whoever is running the Stand’s Twitter account deserves a medal!

 We also know that there’s a lot of difference between the venues in terms of how many acts they showcase; as a performer, the chances are you’re more interested not in total activity, but in how much of that activity relates to you personally.
 Fear not, brave Fringers — we’ve run the numbers…